sortecoevo/sortee/content/upcoming.md

 &nbsp;

-We have traditional plenary and short talks, but also multiple participatory events organised by SORTEE members (you can submit a proposal a few months before the conference - watch out for content submission announcements).
+We will have multiple participatory events organised by SORTEE members (you can submit a proposal a few months before the conference - watch out for content submission announcements).

 &nbsp;